 Recently, I added in some new interactive notebook pages and blank notebook pages.
 My kids are actually using these for their foreign language practice (writing sentences to describe the pictures). 🙂 Hope it’s helpful for you too!

 This packet does not cover earthquakes, volcanoes, plate movement or the ring of fire because we covered that in great detail in our Earth Science Unit.

-This 50+ page Earth Science Packet (now over 100 pages actually because we recently added new materials on plate tectonics and more!) includes worksheets about the solar system, the layers of the Earth, plate tectonics, the ring of fire, earthquake activity and volcanoes.
+This 100+ page Earth Science Packet (now well over 100 pages actually because we recently added new materials on plate tectonics and more!) includes worksheets about the solar system, the layers of the Earth, plate tectonics, the ring of fire, earthquake activity and volcanoes.
 I also included instructions for more than a dozen hands-on activities we did with this unit.
 This includes activities about plate tectonics, Pangaea, using a compass, earthquakes, volcanoes, instructions on how to make a shake table and more!

 You can find out more information about that unit and all our hands-on activities here:

 A number of years ago, we did some fun hands-on activities to help the kids understand what natural disasters are and why they can be so devastating.
 These activities are buried deep in our blog, though, and I thought I would share some of them with you again today!
 They are also in the Natural Disasters Packet above.

 These are activities we did when the kids were about PreK and early elementary: